 - Yongnuo 85mm f/1.8

-Of the bunch, probably the most exciting is the Tamron 70-300mm f/4.5-6.3, which is Tamron’s first official lens for Nikon Z cameras.
-It’s a good lightweight telephoto option for Z users considering the lack of native options.
-It just recently started shipping, and hopefully it proves popular enough that Nikon releases one of their own to compete with it!
+Of the bunch, probably the most exciting is the Tamron 70-300mm f/4.5-6.3, which is the first official Tamron lens for Nikon Z cameras.
+It’s a good lightweight telephoto option for Z users, and it pairs well with the Z system considering Nikon’s lack of alternatives.
+I’ve shot with it and really liked it as a portable telephoto option for landscape photography.
+Hopefully it proves popular enough that Nikon releases a lightweight telephoto zoom of their own to compete with it!

 Nikon Z Lenses Announced So Far